Adnan al-Malki

-Adnan al-Malki (عدنان المالكي) (1918 – 22 April 1955) was a Syrian Army officer and political figure in the mid-20th century.
-He served as the deputy-chief of staff of the army and was one of the most powerful figures in the army and in national politics until his assassination, which was blamed on a Syrian Social Nationalist Party (SSNP) militant in 1955.
+Adnan al-Malki (عدنان المالكي) (1918 – 22 April 1955) was a Syrian military officer and prominent political figure in Syria during the 1940s and 1950s.
+He served as the deputy-chief of staff of the Syrian Army and was one of the most powerful figures in the army and in national politics until his assassination, which was blamed on a Syrian Social Nationalist Party (SSNP) militant in 1955.
 At the time of his assassination he held the rank of Colonel in the Syrian Army.

-Malki's assassination led to a crackdown on the SSNP in Syria.
+Al-Malki's assassination led to a crackdown on the SSNP in Syria.

-Family History and Childhood
+Early life

 Adnan al-Malki was born in 1918 to a wealthy and prestigious Damascene family.
-Malki's family were originally North African Ulama trained in the Maliki school of jurisprudence.
+Al-Malki's family were originally North African Ulama trained in the Maliki school of jurisprudence.

 Military career

-Adnan al-Malki graduated from Homs Military Academy in 1935.
+Adnan al-Malki graduated from the Homs Military Academy in 1935.

 In 1951, President Adib al-Shishakli outlawed most political parties in Syria.
-Malki, concerned with Presidents actions, urged that the Ba'ath Party and the Arab Socialist Party merge.
+Al-Malki, concerned with the president's actions, urged that the Ba'ath Party and the Arab Socialist Party merge.
 This new consolidated party became known as the Ba'ath Arab Socialist Party in late 1952.

-In 1953, Malki submitted a memorandum that Colonel Shishakli at the Damascus airport upon his return from Cairo, to release all political prisoners and end the one party rule.
+In 1953, al-Malki submitted a memorandum that Colonel Shishakli at the Damascus airport upon his return from Cairo, to release all political prisoners and end the one party rule.
 This led to his imprisonment in 1954.
-After military rule ended, Malki was reinstated in the army and promoted to Deputy Chief of Staff.
+After al-Shishakli's authoritarian rule over Syria ended, al-Malki was reinstated in the army and promoted to Deputy Chief of Staff.

 Views and Baath Party Affiliation

-Malki never became a member of the Baath party.
+Al-Malki never became a member of the Baath party.
 He was close to the military leadership of the Baath and his brother Riyad was a long time Baathist.
-Malki was a Nasserist as well as an Arab nationalist.
+Al-Malki was a Nasserist as well as an Arab nationalist.
 This collided in particular with the views of the Syrian nationalist SSNP who sought unity with Lebanon, Jordan, Iraq and Palestine instead of Egypt.